Wimmerd/Hugo5/content/portfolio/_index.md

 clickablePhotos: true
 ---

 This section of my website is dedicated to my drawings and such.
+Reactions are welcome: wim.a.christiaens@protonmail.com or wim.a.christiaens@gmail.com